HusseinMo21/-labsassBackend-/PREMIUM_FIX_GUIDE.md

 ```

 This will:
-- Create all patients from `patient.json`
+- Load data from `backend/seedes/patient.json`
-- Create all lab requests
+- Load data from `backend/seedes/patholgy.json`
-- Create all visits
+- Create all patients, lab requests, visits, and reports
-- Create reports (but some may be empty if pathology data doesn't match)
+- Some reports may be empty if pathology data doesn't match (will be fixed in step 2)

 ### Step 2: Fix All Empty Reports